ArtZero-io/Contracts/contract_deployment_and_update_addresses_abis.md

    - In contract UI, go to Add New Contract / Upload New Contract Code, choose deployment account for Account part and select artzero_staking_nft.contract file in Upload Contract Bundle part then click Next
    - In Upload and Instantiate Contract
      - **adminAddress**: input deloyment account
      - **artzeroNftContract**: the contract for PMP NFT to stake.
-Just temporarily input any address, then we will update the real PMP address later in "Create PMP project and update its address in staking contract" part below. i.e. use psp34_launchpad_standard address above for this contract.
+Just temporarily input any address, then we will update the real PMP address later in "Create PMP project and update its address ..." part below. i.e. use psp34_launchpad_standard address above for this contract.
      - **limitUnstakeTime**: Time wait for unstaking in minutes, i.e. 5
    - Click Next / Upload and Instantiate to upload the contract
    - Record contract address in the part "You instantiated this contract ... from"